rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/plugin-routes-6.md

 It's common to want to write code to do something when a url visits a certain route for such things as site tracking/metric.
 You can do this with a Route "hook".

-We can do this using the `Hooks` API provided by Reaction.
+We can do this using the `Hooks` API provided by Demand.
 For any route you can add an arbitrary callback.
 (Note that routing is done on the client-side, so it needs to be added there).
 So are going to add a new `init.js` file in our `client` directory and add the import to it in the `index.js`.
 Then we can add this code: